antirez/t-watch-s3-micropython/README.md

 The Scroller also implements line wrapping, but that's not visible in the example.

+WARNING: right now this example will be very slow since the TFT driver was updated but the local framebuffer support was removed to be rewritten.
+This wil lbe fixed in the future, hopefully.

 ## Work in progress

 This is a work in progress, my goal is to just gain enough access to the